Enterprise Educators UK’s Annual Conference

 Swansea University, 7th – 9th September 2022

 Photos and videos of the conference will be available here soon.

-IEEC is highly regarded for its participatory style with a wide range of educator-led interactive sessions, seminars and Pecha Kucha presentations as well as keynotes led by inspirational experts from across the world.
+IEEC is highly regarded for its participatory style with a wide range of educator-led interactive sessions and seminars as well as keynotes led by inspirational experts from across the world.